thompson42/terraform-dynamic-inventory/README.md

 This small module will generate a dynamic inventory (hosts) for TerraDSE from tfstate files.

-The inventory is controlled by two tags on each instance:
+The inventory is controlled by two AWS tags on each instance:

 ````
+tags.DSEDataCenterName
-tags.DSEDataCenterName and tags.DSENodeType
+tags.DSENodeType

 ````